Apprenticeships and work experience

 - not in full-time education

 We recruit all year round for some apprenticeships but have a recruitment campaign every May ready for a September start.

-John Hewitt Chief Executive Director of Durham County Council talks about the council's apprenticeship programme and his journey from apprentice to Chief Executive of the council.
+John Hewitt, our Chief Executive Director talks about our apprenticeship programme and his journey from apprentice to Chief Executive.

 Earn while you learn

 Apprenticeships are an excellent option for all ages.
 An apprenticeship is an exciting job opportunity where you receive formal training to gain a recognised qualification (such as an NVQ, HNC, HND or a degree) alongside gaining technical knowledge, practical experience and wider skills you need for employment and a future career.